YanLuoCityU/yanluo/content/authors/admin/_index.md

 highlight_name: true
 ---

-Yan Luo received his BM and MS degrees in epidemiology and biostatistics from the School of Public health, Peking University in 2020 and 2022, respectively.
+Yan Luo received his BM and MS degrees in epidemiology and biostatistics from the School of Public Health, Peking University in 2020 and 2022, respectively.
 He is a PhD candidate at the School of Data Science, City University of Hong Kong.
-His research interests include machine learning and social determinants of aging.
+His research focuses on using machine learning approaches to identify social determinants and biological markers of diseases and aging, aiming to improve population health.

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/demo_resume.pdf" "newtab" >}}resumé{{< /staticref >}}.